forcedotcom/salesforcedx-vscode-automation-tests/README.md

 #### EXTENSION_PATH
 Default value: `{cwd}/../../salesforcedx-vscode/packages`

 The default folder structure is `{location}/salesforcedx-vscode` and `{location}/salesforcedx-vscode-automation-tests`, and if both repos are at the same location no changes are needed for `EXTENSION_PATH`.
+If your folder structure does not match this, EXTENSION_PATH will need to be set to the relative path to 'salesforcedx-vscode/packages' .

 #### THROTTLE_FACTOR
 Default value: 1